-h1:=0;

-repeat if FIELD HIFREE do

-begin SET QUEEN ON FIELD Ht;;

-GENERATE ALL CONFIGURATIONS WITH FIRST 2 QUEENS FIXED; REMOVE QUEEN end;

-h1:= h1 + 1

-until h1 = 8

-where, again, FIELD FREE and SET QUEEN pertain to the first free row and REMOVE QUEEN pertains to the last occupied row.
+h1:= 0; repeat if SQUARE H1 FREE do begin SET QUEEN ON SQUARE H1; GENERATE ALL CONFIGURATIONS WITH FIRST 2 QUEENS FIXED; REMOVE QUEEN end; h1:= h1 + 1 until h1 = 8 where, again, SQUARE FREE and SET QUEEN pertain to the first free row and REMOVE QUEEN pertains to the last occupied row.

-For "GENERATE ALL FIELDS WITH FIRST 2 QUEENS FIXED" we could write a similar piece of program and so on: inserting them inside each other would result into a correct program with some eight nested loops, but they would all be very, very similar.
+For "GENERATE ALL CONFIGURATIONS WITH FIRST 2 QUEENS FIXED" we could write a similar piece of program and so on: inserting then inside eachother would result in a correct program with some eight nested loops, but they would all be very, very similar.
 To do so has two disadvantages:

-1) it takes a cumbersome amount of writing
+it takes a cumbersome amount of writing

-2) it gives a program solving the problem for a chess board of 8 \ 8 fields, but to solve the same puzzle for a board of, say, 10 \ 10 fileds would require a new (still longer) program.
+2) it gives a program solving the problem for a chess board of 8 8 squares, but to solve the same puzzle for a board of, say, 10 10 squares would require a new (still longer) program.
 We would like to avoid this by exploiting the similarity of the loops.

-The we have to answer two questions
+Then we have to answer two questions:

-- 1) can we make the loops exactly identical? - 2) can we profit from their similarity?
+- 1) can we make the loops exactly identical? - 2) can we then profit from their similarity?

 The two exceptional cycles are the outermost one and the innermost one.
-The outermost one is different because it does not test, whether the next field is free.
-There is however no objection to inserting this test: as it is only applied when the board is empty it is guaranteed to give the value true and we can give the outermost cycle the same form by inserting the conditional clause if FIELD H FREE do.
+The outermost one is different because it does not test whether the next square is free.
+There is, however, no objection to inserting this test: as it is only applied when the board is empty it is guaranteed to give the value true, and we can given the outermost cycle the same form by inserting the conditional clause if SQUARE H FREE do

 The innermost cycle is exceptional in the sense that as soon as 8 queens have been placed on the board, there is no point in generating all configurations with those queens fixed, because we have a full board.
-Instead the configuration has to be printed, because we have found an element of set B that is also an element of set A. We can map the innermost cycle and the embracing seven ones upon each other by replacing the line "GENERATE" by if BOARD FULL then PRINT CONFIGURATION else GENERATE ALL CONFIGURATIONS EXTENDING THE CURRENT ONE.
+Instead the configuration has to be printed, because we have found an element of set B that is also an element of set A. We can map the innermost cycle and the embracing seven ones upon eachother by replacing the line "GENERATE" by if BOARD FULL then PRINT CONFIGURATION else GENERATE ALL CONFIGURATIONS EXTENDING THE CURRENT ONE.

 By now the only difference between the eight cycles is that each cycle has to have "its private h".
 By the time that we have reached this stage, we can give an affirmative answer to the second question.
-The sequencing through the eight nested loops can be provoked with the aid of a recursive procedure "generate" say which describes the cycle once.
-Using it, the program itself collapses into "INITIALIZE EMPTY BOARD; generate" while "generate" is defined recursively as follows: procedure generate; begin integer h; h:= 0; repeat if FIELD H FREE do begin SET QUEEN ON FIELD H; if BOARD FULL then PRINT CONFIGURATION else generate;
+The sequencing through the eight nested loops can be provoked with the aid of a recursive procedure, "generate" say, which describes the cycle once.
+Using it, the program itself collapses into while "generate" is defined recursively as follows: